cghoffmann/mjoindices/README.md

 Whereas the package name has been chosen to indicate that further MJO indices should be included in future, the implementation is currently limited to the OMI algorithm.

+A scientific description of the packge is found in [Hoffmann et al. (2021)](https://doi.org/10.5334/jors.331) .

 Citation
 --------
-If you use this software package, you should currently cite at least the [Zenodo DOI](http://dx.doi.org/10.5281/zenodo.3613752).
+If you use mjoindices in published research, please cite the correspondig paper [Hoffmann et al. (2021)](https://doi.org/10.5334/jors.331) .
-It is planned to publish a peer-reviewed software meta paper in the near-future.
-Please ask us for the status of this paper, if you use mjoindices in published research.
-The OMI algorithm itself is described in [Kiladis (2014)](https://doi.org/10.1175/MWR-D-13-00301.1), but please don't forget to also cite the software package, which is an independent development.
+In addition, you can also cite the [Zenodo DOI](http://dx.doi.org/10.5281/zenodo.3613752) .

 Requirements
 ------------